Nutrition in Medical Education

 Researchers, educators and staff in the Lawson Centre are re-introducing nutrition in the MD Program at U of T, with an emphasis on student self-care and resilience as well as new learning technologies.
 This change is part of a larger renewal of the first two years of medical school, launched in 2016.
 Medical students now learn about nutrition at several points, early in their training:

 - Lifestyle medicine program.
-This program comprises the entire eighth week of first year, and includes instruction on active living, exercise, stress management, sleep and other lifestyle factors that affect health.
+This program comprises the entire tenth week of first year, and includes instruction on active living, exercise, stress management, sleep and other lifestyle factors that affect health.

 - Culinary medicine workshop.
 All first-year students visit a supermarket for a store tour and budgeting session with registered dietitians and a cooking class run by trained kitchen staff.